2023-24 APPLICATIONS ARE NOW CLOSED

 What kind of training is required?

-One quarter of training in ENGL 50300: Principles of Teaching Writing, offered each Autumn quarter as a 10-week course that typically meets on Monday afternoons for both a small-group seminar and plenary lecture.
+One quarter of training in ENGL 50300: Principles of Teaching Writing, offered each Spring and Autumn quarter as a 9-week course that typically meets on Monday afternoons for both a small-group seminar and plenary lecture.
+Training is also offered in Summer Quarter as a 6-week intensive course.

 The training course is unpaid, but trainees may choose to either take it for credit or to take it unofficially so as to avoid tuition chargers, depending on their funding status.

-One quarter of training in HUMA 50000: Pedagogies of Writing, offered Spring quarter (as a 10-week course that meets in one small-group seminar and one lecture per week) and Summer Quarter (as a six-week course).
-The training course is unpaid, but trainees may choose to either take it for credit or to take it unofficially so as to avoid tuition charges, depending on their funding status.

 College Core Writing Tutors